opensolutions/doctrine2bridge-l5/README.md

 Generally speaking, we'll try and match our minor versions (2.4.x) with Doctrine's but you should always use the latest `x` version of this.

-Note that your minimum stability must be `dev` for Doctrine migrations.
-If the above command complains, ensure you have the following set in your `composer.json` file:

-    "minimum-stability": "dev"

 Add the service providers to your Laravel application in `app/config/app.php`.
 In the `'providers'` array add:

     'Doctrine2Bridge\Doctrine2CacheBridgeServiceProvider',
     'Doctrine2Bridge\Doctrine2BridgeServiceProvider',

-You'll need to public and edit the configuration file:
+You'll need to publish and edit the configuration files:

-    ./artisan config:publish opensolutions/doctrine2bridge
+    ./artisan vendor:publish --provider "Doctrine2Bridge\Doctrine2CacheBridgeServiceProvider"
+    ./artisan vendor:publish --provider "Doctrine2Bridge\Doctrine2BridgeServiceProvider"

-This should get you a fresh copy of the configuration file in the directory `app`:
+This should get you a fresh copy of the configuration files (`d2bcache.php` and `db2doctrine.php`) in the configs directory.

-    config/packages/vendor/opensolutions/doctrine2bridge
+Now, edit these as well as setting Laravel5's own `cache.php` and `database.php` appropriately.

+The default directory for Doctrine2's xml schema is `database/xml`.
+This can be configured in `config/d2bdoctrine.php`.

-Documentation on integrating this with Laravel's own authentication system [can be found here](https://github.com/opensolutions/doctrine2bridge/wiki/Auth).
+Documentation on integrating this with Laravel's own authentication system [can be found here](https://github.com/opensolutions/doctrine2bridge-l5/wiki/Auth).

 ## Usage

+Three singletons are created which can be injected via Laravel's IoC in the standard manner:

+ * `Doctrine\ORM\EntityManagerInterface` (which is an instance of Doctrine\ORM\EntityManager)
+ * `Doctrine\Common\Cache\Cache` (which is an instance of the appropriate cache provider)
+ * `Doctrine\ORM\Mapping\ClassMetadataFactory` (used in this package by the console generator commands)

 Two facades are provided - one for the Doctrine2 cache and the other for the entity manager.
 These can be used as follows: